 (Think about what we’re discussing – submodalities.
 What does the “next” model imply in the technology world?
 Would you rather buy this year’s model, which of course in a few months will be “old”, or the “next” one?)

-The customer, confused, asked, “Oh?
+The customer said, “Oh?
 That’s true, it will probably be faster, right?
 And have more memory?
 And a bigger hard drive?
 And just be better overall?
 Plus, it will probably cost less, right?”

-My colleauge didn’t even look down at the proverbial bullet hole in his shoe as he nodded, “It’s always like that.
+My colleague didn’t even look down at the proverbial bullet hole in his shoe as he nodded, “It’s always like that.
 Yeah, I’ll wait till the second generation, when it’s much better.”

 What if instead of rising in the morning and saying “Carpe Diem!” as you hit the door, you made pictures of everything going wrong, and then said to yourself something comparable to the above experience.
 Something like, “Success will still be there tomorrow, in FACT, today is almost certainly NOT going to be as great as tomorrow.
 So maybe I should just go back inside, blow off work today, and try to make a successful day of it tomorrow instead.”
 Think about the irony of that – all we actually HAVE is “today”.
 Tomorrow never does come, so we either charge ahead with excitement, enthusiasm, and purpose right now, or we commit to mediocrity, to always putting opportunities off until tomorrow, hoping they will still be there.